zachgoll/finance_to_code/README.md

 ## Individual Project Guidelines

+* A README.md file will be included in each project submodule, and will state an overview of the project, project guidelines, and other useful information
 * A new submodule will be created for each minor project (brand new repository for larger projects), and all projects will be deployed via [surge.sh](https://www.youtube.com/watch?v=LZA8QVLOinE), or Heroku (if full-stack).
 * All projects will respect copyright and trademark laws.
 Proper attribution will be given to all sources.
 * For help on projects, I will use official documentation, MDN, Stack Overflow (but no copy/pasting), and Github.
 The goal is to avoid deviating from the listed resources, and learning to read through all the technical jargon rather than wasting days on some new Udemy/Lynda course that could easily have been learned in a few hours if I had done the hard reading.
 * Throughout the project, I will develop some sort of basic build process and use [Gulp](http://gulpjs.com/) for my task runner software.
 * For each project, I will run at least 2 automated tests (Mocha and Jasmine)
-* A README.md file will be included in each project repository
 * I will follow the ["7 Rules of a Great Commit Message"](https://chris.beams.io/posts/git-commit/) for each new substantial commit (not for updating the log.md or things like that).
   * Subject line: If applied, this commit will *your subject line here*
-* All CSS files will have [BEM naming conventions](http://getbem.com/naming/), following [this guide](https://www.smashingmagazine.com/2014/07/bem-methodology-for-small-projects/).

 # Acceptable distractions from the main path